AlvinZhuyx/Personalized-Medicine-Redefining-Cancer-Treatment/readme.txt

+！！！！！ThiS version is little outdated ！！！！Please refer to the release branch for our latest version ！！！！！！！！ ！！！！！ThiS version is little outdated ！！！！Please refer to the release branch for our latest version ！！！！！！！！ ！！！！！ThiS version is little outdated ！！！！Please refer to the release branch for our latest version ！！！！！！！！ ！！！！！ThiS version is little outdated ！！！！Please refer to the release branch for our latest version ！！！！！！！！ ！！！！！ThiS version is little outdated ！！！！Please refer to the release branch for our latest version ！！！！！！！！ ！！！！！ThiS version is little outdated ！！！！Please refer to the release branch for our latest version ！！！！！！！！

 This code is for Kaggle competition: Personalized Medicine: Redefining Cancer Treatment

 The codes are python based and it's organized as follows:
 The data_load.py load csv data
 The data_preprocessing.py do data cleaning
-The word_embedding.py do doc embedding by Doc2Vec;
-The word_embedding_load.py is another way to get doc embedding: we load the existed word embedding trained on PubMed by Chiu.(2016) and trained doc vector based on these vectors.
+The word_embedding_load.py usede to get doc embedding or load the existed word embedding trained on PubMed by Chiu.(2016) and trained doc vector based on these vectors.
-The classification.py trained a classification model on word embedding;(now we use NN) The xgboost_classifier.py using the xgboost tree to do the classfication;(using word embedding as input) The testaccuracy.py calculation the test accuracy by the classification model we just trained;
+The NN classification.py trained a classification model on word embedding;
+The xgboost_classifier.py using the xgboost tree to do the classfication;(using word embedding as input) The testaccuracy.py calculation the test accuracy by the classification model we just trained;
 The load_test.py load the stage-2 data and test the accuracy;